agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

 });
 ```
 A `Computed` will magically track used dependencies (such as Agile Sub Instances like [States](../state/Introduction.md) or [Collections](../collection/Introduction.md))
 and recomputes when any of its dependencies mutates.
-For instance, in the above example it would recompute when the `MY_NAME` value changes from 'jeff' to 'hans'.
+For instance, in the above example, it would recompute when the `MY_NAME` value changes from 'jeff' to 'hans'.
 ```ts
 MY_COMPUTED.value; // Returns "My name is 'jeff' and I am 10 years old" MY_NAME.set('hans');